-The product and any accessories should have demonstrated their suitability for the intended purpose, by inclusion in satisfactory fire tests to BS EN 1634-1, on a type of door assembly and configuration with which it is proposed to be used.
+The product and any accessories should have demonstrated their suitability for the intended purpose, by inclusion in satisfactory fire tests to BS EN 1634-1 or BS EN 1634-2, on a type of door assembly and configuration with which it is proposed to be used.
 This evidence should be provided by an approved third party certification or testing body.
 (See 1.5).